jeffrose/gulp-has/README.md

 gulp-has
 ========

-> Optimize code paths for has API feature detection.
+> Optimize code paths using has API feature detection.

 ## Installation